-So, How Do I Improve My Search Engine Ranking on a Budget?
+So, How Do I Improve My Search Engine Ranking SEO on a Budget?

 Every single month, ya’ll.

-“Google said in their most recent hangout on the topic that they want to see content-rich, relevant, websites, and they don’t want to see people trying to skirt the system by paying for better SEO!”
+“Google said in their most recent hangout on the topic they want to see content-rich, relevant websites, and they don’t want to see people trying to skirt the system by paying for better SEO!”

 What is SEO anyway?

-You might be wondering, what on earth is SEO?
+You might wonder, what on earth is SEO?

 SEO stands for Search Engine Optimization.

-Basically, it means optimizing your website to be better noticed by the search engines, and thus rank higher when someone Googles keywords relating to your website.
+Basically, it means optimizing your website so search engines notice it.
+And thus rank higher when someone Googles keywords relating to your website.
 I discussed keywords for your website in more detail in another article on the topic here.

 We want them to stay there.